Pi4J/pi4j.github.io/content/_index.md

 * [V1.X](/about/info-v1): Deprecated, based on Java 8, later Java 11.
 * [V2.X.X](/about/info-v2): Completely reworked code base, based on Java 11.
   * In 2.5.0, support for the Raspberry Pi 5 was added.
 Because of the new [GPIO chip RP1](https://www.raspberrypi.com/documentation/microcontrollers/rp1.html), a new GPIO Provider was needed.
-See the [release notes for more info](/about/release-notes/).
+See the [this interview](/blog/2024/20240318_interview_alexander_liggesmeyer/).
 * [V3.X.X](/about/info-v3): Based on Pi4J 2.8.0 and Java 21.
   * Please [read this blog post for more info](/blog/2025/20250211-welcome-java-21/).